flutter/flutter/engine/src/flutter/docs/Testing-presubmit-Engine-PRs-with-the-Flutter-framework.md

 This documentation describes how to run flutter/flutter presubmit checks on flutter/engine PRs before submitting them.

-# Overview
+## Overview

+1. Enable the web SDK presubmits.
-1. Wait for all presubmit checks on your flutter/engine PR to be green.
+2. Wait for all presubmit checks on your flutter/engine PR to be green.
-2. Determine the commit hash for your flutter/engine PR.
+3. Determine the commit hash for your flutter/engine PR.
-3. Create and upload a flutter/flutter PR, (OR run tests locally).
+4. Create and upload a flutter/flutter PR, (OR run tests locally).
-4. Wait for flutter/flutter presubmits/tests to run ☕.
+5. Wait for flutter/flutter presubmits/tests to run ☕.

-Step (1) is the usual flutter/engine workflow.
+6. Edit `.ci.yaml` to uncomment the `runIf` block you commented out above.

+## 1. Edit .ci.yaml

+Edit [`.ci.yaml`](https://github.com/flutter/engine/blob/main/.ci.yaml) to comment out the `runIf:` block in `linux_web_engine`.
+This will ensure Flutter Web artifacts build, otherwise most framework tests will fail during precache.

+## 2. Wait

+Contemplate the nature of the universe or why it is that this workflow was necessary for your situation.
+Could tests have been added to the engine?
+If not, get youself some coffee and a cookie.
+You'll need them.

-# 2. The commit hash
+## 3. The commit hash

 1. Go to the "Commits" tab in the GitHub UI for you Engine PR.
 1. Click the button to copy the most recent commit hash to your clipboard.

 <img width="1128" alt="Screenshot 2023-08-04 at 12 54 55 PM" src="https://github.com/flutter/flutter/assets/6343103/491be0dd-e29b-4057-a077-3a28d3beec9e">

-# 3. Create and upload a flutter/flutter PR.
+## 4. Create and upload a flutter/flutter PR.

 Edit your flutter/flutter checkout as follows: